cyclingProfessor/humannetwork/README.md

 Client Use
 ================
 Clients will enter an IP address or host name and a port number.
-TOgether with the message "Welcome to the DarkNet."
+Together with the message "Welcome to the DarkNet."
 They will then be connected.
 The interface should display their NODE ID.

 Clients will be able to formulate packets, but the maximum message sent will by the client should be 40 characters.